If you love iced coffee, you've probably noticed that “iced coffee” and “cold brew” don't taste the same, even when they look identical in the cup.

 Double brew your iced coffee

-I’ve already told you about the diluting of your iced coffee.
-Because you’re using a large amount of coffee and ice, some of those ice cubes will dilute back into water when heated up.
+Because you're using a large amount of coffee and ice, some of those ice cubes will melt back into water when heated.

 Imagine sitting in the sun, slowly sipping on your iced coffee.
-You forget to drink the iced coffee for a second, and most if not all ice cubes are gone.
-They’ve melted and have become water again, making your coffee taste flatter.
+You forget to drink the iced coffee for a second, and most, if not all, ice cubes are gone.

-Here’s where double brewing your coffee comes in handy.
-You’ll be using double the amount of ground coffee beans to brew the same amount of coffee you would typically make by double brewing coffee.
+You'll use double the amount of ground coffee beans to brew the same amount of coffee you would typically make by double-brewing coffee.

 For example, if you're brewing 2 cups of pour over coffee, you'd generally use about 38-40 grams of coffee.

-To double brew your coffee, you’re going to change up the ratio of coffee to water and use 76-80 grams instead.
 This will ensure that the slowly melting ice cubes do not impact the strength of the coffee.

 If you want to learn more about double brewed coffee, you can check out this great article I wrote about it.
 There are some cool tips in there that might be useful.